Visit Traffic Alerts for information about road closures, delays and other traffic impacts.

 About Street Maintenance

-Beaverton’s Public Works Department enhances public safety through the good maintenance of city streets.
-Summer is when Tualatin Valley cities pave roads.
-Overall, Beaverton has good roads because staff constantly track conditions, looking for cracks and potholes.
+Beaverton’s Public Works Department enhances public safety through the timely maintenance of city streets.
+Summer is when Tualatin Valley cities usually pave roads.
+Overall, Beaverton has good roads because staff consistently tracks conditions and makes street maintenance a priority.
 City staff work hard to reduce impacts of this work on the public, however some disruptions are unavoidable.

 - Residential roads and travel lanes will remain open to local traffic